 How to Automate DR on AWS with N2WS Backup & Recovery

-N2WS Backup & Recovery (CPM) is a full-featured enterprise-class backup, recovery, and DR solution for Amazon EC2 Instances, EBS volumes, and RDS databases, utilizing the AWS native EBS and RDS snapshots.
+N2WS Backup & Recovery is a full-featured enterprise-class backup, recovery, and DR solution for Amazon EC2 Instances, EBS volumes, RDS databases, Redshift clusters, Aurora, DynamoDB and EFS, utilizing the AWS native EBS and RDS snapshots.

 Don’t have an N2WS user?
 Start here